PIYUSH-MISHRA-00/CodeClauseInternship_Projects/Stock Market Prediction/README.md

   You can view the results of the stock market predictions in the notebooks provided.
 Additionally, you can visualize the predictions using the included visualization tools.

-  # How to use the APP
+  # How to use the App

   * Just go the project directory and run the following command from the terminal.